jennjoyce/learning-journal/Discussion04.md

 ## Chapter 18 Process and Design

 * Who is your site for?
 You'll be tempted to show off your rad coding skills, but really you should build the site for your ideal user/avatar.
-Know your ideal customer's motivations and goals so you can give them the right information, in the right way, in the right format, at the right time.
-Reflect the public's understanding of the subject rahter than your own expertise on a subject.
+Know your ideal customer's motivations and goals, so you can give them the right information, in the right way, in the right format, at the right time.
+Reflect the public's understanding of the subject rather than your own expertise on a subject.
 * Use good design to draw people in and attract them to your site, use good content and UX to keep them coming back.
 * Be organized, not haphazard with your site's info and content.
-* Use wireframing to make a plan that will help the user.
+You can do this by wireframing ahead of time before you start building.
-* Wireframing tools can be done on paper or use tools found [online.](https://www.gomockingbird.com/home)
+* Wireframing  can be done on paper or use tools found [online.](https://www.gomockingbird.com/home)
-* I have _*so*_ much to say about design, as I just took a semester long web design class but I'll spare you all the details and just say that using these design elements is important:
+* I have __*so*__ much to say about design, as I just took a semester long web design class.
+I'll spare you all the details and just say that using these design elements is important:
     * brand colors
     * fonts
     * contrast
-    * repitition
+    * repetition
     * alignment
     * proximity